Polarimetry and Circular Dichroism

 A polarimeter is used to measure specific rotation which is a measure of the ability of optically active or ‘chiral’ compounds to rotate the plane of monochromatic plane-polarised light.

 This value can be used in the prediction of enantiomeric excess.
-Minimum sample size is usually 20mg’s but may be more depending on the required analysis.
+Minimum sample size is usually 20mg’s but maybe more depending on the required analysis.

-Samples are analysed in solution (or as neat liquids) in one of the range of cells available.
+Samples are analysed in solution (or as neat liquids) in one of the ranges of cells available.
 Wavelength, temperature, solvent and concentration are all relevant to a specific rotation and should always be noted.